17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 • On the Piazza Grande is the 14th-century Palazzo Comunale, with a tower offering views of the surrounding countryside.

-Stay at the amazing 4-star La Locanda di San Francesco with incredible views of the sunset and sunrise view over Tuscany, spacious rooms, and fantastic service.
+• La Locanda di San Francesco (⭐️ 9.4) is the amazing 4-star hotel, with incredible views of the sunset and sunrise view over Tuscany, spacious rooms, and fantastic service.

 Tuscan Hills towns